thomassbooth/Real-Time-Price-Tacker/README.md

 - Trading API: Finnhub
 --Has alot of stock data, its free and easy to use.
 Only drawback is to see stock price history it is a paid endpoint, instead I just retrieved the initial price which is essential the same just instead of a list its one item.

+- Testing: Jest
+-- Standard testing library

+## Assumptions

+- Home page holds a list of stocks and their data from the US Exchange.
+- The Market isnt always open so websocket messages dont come in for updates only pings when its closed.
+- Using external chart libraries to rerender displaying a line graph without candles as it wasnt included in the free api.
+- I was ok using Nextjs for routing, clicking on the table rows to send the user to the corresponding page to view live data.

+- Outside of market hours: https://localhost:3000/HP, i noticed HP was sending live updates outside of market hours when developing.

+- Implementation of serverside rendering without suspense is ok due to timeframe constraints.

+## Architecture descisions

+- Seperating the live stock data logic into a hook.
+- Having dynamic routes for each stock to view their live data.
+- Creating a new websocket connection when moving to each new stock page to prevent multiple subscribers adding up and holding lots of data in state.
+- Displaying data in a table and chart format.